shajanjp/cv/README.md

 Cochin, India

 ## OBJECTIVE
-Seeking appropriate position in a fast growing organization so as to perfect my skills and attaining excellent standards while meeting organizational needs.
+Passionate software engineer seeking appropriate position in a fast-growing organization to build innovative solutions for the web.

 ## PROJECTS